KiraYamato94/LasMonjas/README.md

 **Additional Ability Notes:**
 - Can place 3 Hats on the map to make his own vent network.
 - The hats become visible for everyone right after placing the third one.
-- The hats are an exclusive vent network for Ilusionist.
+- The hats are an exclusive vent network for Illusionist.
 - After placing the third hat, he gains the Blackout ability to turn of the lights for a set amount of time.
 - Blackout ability can't be fixed and warns the other impostor with a message saying there's a blackout.